e2w5/DetectionLabRevamped/Vagrant/lab-guide/6-1-2 botsv2-walkthrough.md

 # Lab 6-1-2: BOTSv2 Investigation Guide

 ## Story So Far
 Frothly is a craft beer startup that just asked you to dig into some suspicious activity.
 Amber Turing, the head brewer, has been sending odd emails to a rival called Berk Beer, the Taedonggang APT keeps getting mentioned, and the Frothly store has started to log strange orders.
 This guide walks you through the 2017 Boss of the SOC v2 investigation dataset so you can replay the incident, understand what happened, and answer the key questions without getting lost.
+The searches and answers below are adapted from Cyber Security Free Resource's blog post 'Cyberdefenders.org - Boss of the SOC v2 Walkthrough' (February 2022).

 ## Prepare the Lab
 1. **Open DetectionLabRevamped** on your host and move into the Vagrant folder: `cd DetectionLabRevamped/Vagrant`.